ARTS-Laboratory/Paper-2026-Fast-TDA-SMASIS/README.md

-# Paper 2026-Fast TDA SMASIS
+# Paper 2026 FPGA-deployable Approximate Topological Framework
 working repository for the 2026 SMASIS paper "FPGA-deployable Approximate Topological Framework for Low-latency Change-point Detection in PCB Shock and Vibration Response."